1 dead, 11 injured after dozens of shots fired in North Carolina, officials say

-HICKORY, N.C. — (AP) — At least 80 shots were fired in a North Carolina neighborhood early Sunday, killing one person and injuring 11 others in a neighborhood where a house party was being held, authorities said.
+HICKORY, N.C. — (AP) — At least 80 shots were fired in a western North Carolina neighborhood early Sunday, killing one person and injuring 11 others in a residential area where a house party was being held, authorities said.

-No arrests have been made, but authorities said there was more than one shooter when the gunfire erupted about 12:45 a.m.
-Sunday in the city of Hickory, the Catawba County Sheriff's Office said.
+No arrests have been made, but authorities believe there was more than one shooter when the gunfire erupted about 12:45 a.m.
+Sunday, the Catawba County Sheriff's Office said.

 The North Carolina State Bureau of Investigation and the Hickory Police Department are investigating the shooting.
 The Federal Bureau of Investigation is also assisting in the case.